 Bequest of Benjamin Altman, 1913

 The floral pattern and design of the field of this rug are related to carpets from Herat, which were the early models for Indian carpet production.
 The naturalistic, stemmed plants on the border, however, are the mark of a specifically Indian development.
-Jahangir had long encouraged the careful study of flora and fauna, and the arrival of European books of herbals further changed the depiction of flowers from the Persian style of endless scrolling vines.
+Jahangir had long encouraged the careful study of flora and fauna, and the arrival of European books of herbals further changed the depiction of flowers from the Oriental style of endless scrolling vines.
 In Shah Jahan's time, to which this carpet is dated, the further development of the arrangement in neat rows appeared in all Indian media—manuscripts, architectural carving, textiles, and carpets.

 9. Prayer rug, 18th century; Mughal

 Wool pile on cotton and silk foundation; 74 1/4 x 47 1/4 in.
 (188.6 x 121.2 cm)

 Paradise in Islam is described as a walled garden filled with flowers and cypress trees.
 Depictions of paradise in Islamic art often include a colorful garden of flowers sheltered by an arched gateway symbolic of the entrance to heaven.
 This artistic metaphor appears on textiles, architectural tile panels, and other objects, but is an especially appropriate decorative motif for prayer rugs.
 It is a visual reminder of the pleasures of paradise awaiting the faithful who pray.
 Flowers burst forth from a single vase in the field of this carpet and fill a curved niche defined by flanking cypress trees and floral spandrels.
 The extremely fine weave of this pashmina wool prayer rug, with approximately 700 knots per square inch, gives it a luxurious, velvet like appearance.
 This mille-fleurs type of prayer rug was produced in Mughal India and later copied by weavers in southern Aisa.